isomerpages/moe-unitypri/_curriculum/Character and Citizenship Education.md

 **1) National Education and Social Studies**

-National Education in Unity, is part of our holistic education, firmly built on our school core values of Integrity, Courage, Respect and Responsibility.
+National Education in Unity, is part of our holistic education, firmly built on our school core values of Respect, Resilience, Responsibility, Integrity, Care and Harmony.
 It aims to develop national cohesion, cultivate the instinct for survival as a nation and instil in our students, confidence in our nation’s future.
 It also emphasises on cultivating a sense of belonging and emotional rootedness to Singapore.

 Celebrations for NE events in our school focus on engaging our students through their Head, Heart and Hands.
 Through the celebrations, students in Unity will know Singapore better, love and take pride in being Singaporean and look for avenues and opportunities to contribute and do their part for Singapore.